dnsimple/dnsimple-support/content/articles/can-upgrade-single-hostname-ssl-certificate-to-wildcard.md

 ---
+meta: Information about upgrading a single-hostname SSL certificate to a wildcard SSL certificate.
 title: Can I upgrade a single-hostname SSL certificate to a wildcard SSL certificate?
 excerpt: Information about upgrading a single-hostname SSL certificate to a wildcard SSL certificate.
 categories: